-Diagnosis of Gaucher disease is by enzyme analysis of WBCs.
+Diagnosis of Gaucher disease is by DNA analysis and/or enzyme analysis of white blood cells.
 Carriers are detected, and types are distinguished by mutation analysis.
 Although biopsy is unnecessary, Gaucher cells—lipid-laden tissue macrophages in the liver, spleen, lymph nodes, bone marrow, or brain that have a wrinkled tissue-paper appearance—are diagnostic.
-DNA analysis is being done more and more frequently.
 (Also see testing for suspected inherited disorders of metabolism Initial testing Most inherited disorders of metabolism (inborn errors of metabolism) are rare, and therefore their diagnosis requires a high index of suspicion.
 Timely diagnosis leads to early treatment and... read more .)

-Miglustat (100 mg po tid), a glucosylceramide synthase inhibitor, reduces glucocerebroside concentration (the substrate for glucocerebrosidase) and is an alternative for patients unable to receive enzyme replacement.
+Miglustat (100 mg orally 3 times a day), a glucosylceramide synthase inhibitor, reduces glucocerebroside concentration (the substrate for glucocerebrosidase) and is an alternative for patients unable to receive enzyme replacement.

-Eliglustat (84 mg po once/day or bid), another glucosylceramide synthase inhibitor, also reduces glucocerebroside concentration.
+Eliglustat (84 mg orally once a day or 2 times a day), another glucosylceramide synthase inhibitor, also reduces glucocerebroside concentration.

 Splenectomy may be helpful for patients with anemia, leukopenia, or thrombocytopenia or when spleen size causes discomfort.
 Patients with anemia may also need blood transfusions.